 - The classic "whirlpool" tub uses water jets to provide a powerful massage: a pump pulls water from the tub and ejects it at high pressure through jets strategically placed to provide the most relief to key areas of your body.

 - The other type of jet uses air - not water - to create an invigorating, but gentler experience.
-There are a few names for these kinds of systems: "Airbath" (Americh), "Champagne Massage" (American Bath Factory) "BubbleMassage" (Kohler) and even "Bubble-Jet" in a few places on our site.
+There are a few names for these kinds of systems: "Airbath" (Americh), "Champagne Massage", "BubbleMassage" (Kohler) and even "Bubble-Jet" in a few places on our site.

-- Americh only offers their Airbath as part of the Platinum upgrade (which also includes whirlpool jets), but allows you to choose the location of the air jets: either on the floor of the tub, or around the perimeter.
+- Americh offers their Airbath on all of their tub models - including soaker tubs - and allows you to choose the location of the air jets: either on the floor of the tub, or around the perimeter.

 - Mansfield's Restore ACR Walk-In Tub offers several options depending on the needs of the user: whirlpool only, airbath only, whirlpool + airbath, or their unique "MicroDerm" system.
 This ultra-quiet system generates a wealth of tiny, oxygen-rich bubbles around the bather, resulting in a therapeutic, effervescent experience.